goopnigoop/transfer/README.md

 ## Component flow
-To start transfer processing firstly application has to have accounts.
+To start transfer processing firstly application should to have accounts.
-After account creation it's possible to perform transfer
+After account creation it's possible to perform transfer.

 ## resource operations
 ###ACCOUNT
 ####/webapi/account:
 `POST`: create account.

  - Fields accountName and email are unique and mandatory, if there is not field balance account will have balance = 0;

 ######example:

      {